Nicky Lopez Preview, Player Props: Braves vs. Giants

 Nicky Lopez At The Plate

-- Lopez is batting .232 with six doubles, three triples, a home run and 21 walks.
+- Lopez has six doubles, three triples, a home run and 23 walks while hitting .229.

-- In 11 games this season (17.5%), Lopez has picked up an RBI, and in four of those games (6.3%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Lopez has driven in a run in 11 games this year (17.2%), including four games with more than one RBI (6.3%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 27.0% of his games this year, with more than one run scored in 7.9%.
+- In 26.6% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (7.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.